benjamin-j-cooper/hybseq_target_enrichment_workflows/README.md

 	dev.off()

 ##### Check taxon_stats to see if any taxa have unusally low number of genes in the orthologs and decide the minimum number of taxa for the supermatrix.

-Write new fasta files from ortholog trees
+##### Write new and final fasta files from ortholog trees

 	python write_ortholog_fasta_from_multiple_aln.py <original fasta files directory> <orthologs directory> <fasta file extension> <orthologs tree file extension> <output directory>

 ##### With those you can align, clean, infer trees from final orthologs, and infer species trees using your preferred tools